vgerbot-libraries/propify/docs/SCHEMAGEN.md

 ## Comparison with Alternatives

 ### vs. jsonschema2pojo
-- ✅ Integrated with Propify ecosystem
+- Integrated with the rest of Propify.
-- ✅ Compile-time generation (no separate build step)
+- Compile-time generation (no separate generator step in your build).
-- ✅ Builder pattern built-in
+- Builder pattern support out of the box.
-- ✅ Consistent with @Propify usage
+- Annotation-driven workflow consistent with `@Propify`.

 ### vs. OpenAPI Generator
-- ✅ Simpler annotation-based approach
-- ✅ No external tools needed
+- Annotation-based approach (no external generator CLI).
-- ✅ Lightweight generated code
+- Lightweight generated code intended to be edited/read in an IDE.
-- ✅ Better IDE integration
+- Fits naturally into a standard Java compile/test cycle.

 ## Limitations